Pop Archives

 The Purple Hearts emerged in Brisbane 1963-64 and removed briefly to Sydney before becoming a popular live band in Melbourne from 1966.
 Founding members Mick Hadley and Bob Dames, recent arrivals from the UK, had first-hand experience of the London R&B scene, and the band was strongly influenced by the likes of John Mayall, Graham Bond, the early Rolling Stones and through them, authentic American blues.
-Essential to the Purple Hearts' image as an uncompromising R&B band were vocalist Hadley and lead guitarist Barry Lyde, later known as Lobby Loyde.
+Essential to the Purple Hearts’ image as a credible R&B-blues band were vocalist Hadley and lead guitarist Barry Lyde, later known as Lobby Loyde.

 This track seems to have acquired cult status, if the Big Beat/Ace anthology CD that uses its title is any indication.